The Memory Behind This Treat

 Can I use homemade raspberry jam for Raspberry Heart Danishes?

 Absolutely!
-Homemade raspberry jam adds a personal touch and can be even more flavorful.
-Ensure your jam is thick enough to prevent it from running out during baking.
-If it’s too runny, you can simmer it briefly to thicken.
-This will help keep your pastry crispy and delicious.
+Homemade raspberry jam lends a personal touch to your Danishes.
+Just make sure your jam is thick enough to stay put during baking.
+If it’s too runny, try simmering it to reduce the liquid.
+This way, your pastry won’t turn soggy, and the flavor will shine through beautifully.

 How do I prevent the puff pastry from getting soggy?